TPoluch/Python-Recommended-Spotify-Playlist/README.md

 tracks_list = []
 valid_input = False
 input_playlist_name = str()

-# STEP 1 - DECIDE BETWEEN HISTORIC DATA OR SPECIFIC PLAYLIST
-print("Which source would you prefer the script use to build your music taste profile?" '\n'
-      "A) Historic data" '\n'
-      "B) Specific playlist")
-input_source = pyinputplus.inputChoice((['A', 'B']), prompt="Please enter either A or B: ", caseSensitive=False)

 # IF YOU CHOOSE PLAYLIST THEN ENTER PLAYLIST NAME SO YOU CAN GET THE ID
 if str(input_source) == "B" or str(input_source) == "b":